Teknomancer/beezer/coding_style.md

 ## Naming

-- Class names and class member functions are in capitalized words case.\
+- Class names and class member functions are in upper camel case.\
   `class PrefsWindow` and `PrefsWindow::IsHidden()`
-- Class members variables are prefixed with `m_` and follow camel case.\
+- Class members variables are prefixed with `m_` followed by lower camel case.\
   `bool m_isFaulting`
-- Message constants are upper case with underscores separating words.\
+- Message constants are in upper case with underscores separating words.\
   `const uint32 K_MSG_DONE = 'done';`
-- Message constants that are static members of a class are prefixed with `k` and follow capitalized words.\
+- Message constants that are static members of a class are prefixed with lower case `k` and follow upper camel case.\
   `static const uint32 kInputMessage;`
-- Enums are snake case with their members upper case with underscores separating words.
+- Enums are snake case with their members in upper case with underscores separating words.
   ```
   enum bevel_type
   {